How Can You Up Your Association Content Game? Four Big Questions to Ask Now

 If not, you need to!
 In the past year, organizations that prided themselves on highly-produced, in-depth publications learned that this content style no longer worked for their members.

-Todd Unger, chief experience officer of the American Medical Association, said that members were now asking for more frequent contact, and cared less about the production value of content than its timeliness. “‘We want to see you more and hear from you more,’” members told the AMA.
+Todd Unger, chief experience officer of the American Medical Association, said that members were now asking for more frequent contact, and cared less about the production value of content than its timeliness.
+“We want to see you more and hear from you more,” members told the AMA.

 All nonprofits should make new online content a priority, but the frequency depends on your goals.
-If your mission. like the AMA’s, includes being an up-to-date source of relevant news, then you should publish new association content daily.
-Advocacy organizations which aim to inspire members to immediate action on important issues should produce content daily, even if just through a social media post or a tweet.
+If your mission, like the AMA’s, includes being an up-to-date source of relevant news, then you should publish new association content daily.
+Advocacy organizations that aim to inspire members to immediate action on important issues should produce content daily, even if just through a social media post or a tweet.
 Even the smallest nonprofits shouldn’t neglect to communicate weekly if they want to be remembered.
 Fortunately, frequent communication has never been easier, and you no longer need to spend time and resources on perfectly polished content—members and contributors prefer content that meets their immediate needs.

 2. Are You Taking Full Advantage of Technology?